sihoonathan/calculator/README.md

 ![screenshot](screenshot1.png)

-- Supports both mouse and keyboard interface for users.
+- Supports both mouse and keyboard inputs for users.
 - Supports functionality to do calculations based on the operator precedence as well as just simple calculations.